giuseppeborgese/terraform-aws-cloudtrail-automatic-re-enable/README.md

 ## Why you need this

 If somebody hacks your AWS account the first action would be disabled or delete the CloudTrail to cover his tracks.
-Receive an Alert in this case can save our  buisness from huge and expensive disasters.
+Receive an alert, in this case, can save our business from huge and expensive disasters.

 ## Purpose
 The project catches 2 events one is the StopLogging the other is DeleteTrail.